Connect with others who understand.

 Your doctor can advise you on whether it’s better to stop your current DMT all at once or taper off gradually.

-7. There Are Other Situations When You May Need Wash-Out Periods
+7. Other Situations May Require Washout Periods

-• Alemtuzumab — Avoid this medication four months before you want to become pregnant
+• Alemtuzumab — Avoid this medication four months before you want to become pregnant.

-In some cases, your doctor may also suggest a wash-out period if you need to undergo treatment for a different health condition.
+In some cases, your doctor may also suggest a washout period if you need to undergo treatment for a different health condition.
 Talk to your neurologist if you’re not sure whether you should discontinue your DMT.

 8. Don’t Change Your Medication Without Talking to Your Doctor